Admiral owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Admiral factors worth contesting in 2026.

 Is an Admiral appeal worth filing?

 At Seattle’s 0.99 percent effective rate, every $10,000 of assessed-value reduction is roughly $100 off the annual bill.
 A 10 percent reduction on a typical Admiral home (recent sale prices around $1,050,000, assessed values somewhat lower) pulls roughly $1,000 a year off the bill, and reductions tied to documented evidence often land larger.
-Most Admiral homes have at least one angle worth pursuing — the question is which one.
+Most Admiral homes have at least one angle worth pursuing, the question is which one.

-FairAppeal handles the full process from review through hearing, and only charges a percentage of first-year tax savings if the appeal actually reduces your taxes.
-Enter your address on the homepage for a free review — the 2026 window is still open.
+FairAppeal handles the full process from review through hearing, and only charges a percentage of first-year tax savings if the appeal actually reduces your taxes. the 2026 window is still open.